 A suitably precise micro-syringe (see 8.6) shall be used to inject a maximum of 1 µl of standard solution though the septum of the injector and into the tube immediately above the sorbent bed.
 After 5 min, the tube is disconnected and sealed.

-NOTE
+NOTES

-It is normally recommended to keep injection volumes to 1 µl or below to minimize the risk of solvent interference during subsequent analysis.
+1 It is normally recommended to keep injection volumes to 1 µl or below to minimize the risk of solvent interference during subsequent analysis.

-Introducing liquid standards onto sorbent tubes in a gas stream via a suitable injector is considered the optimum approach to liquid standard introduction, as volatile components reach the sorbent bed in the vapour phase.
-However, when preparing standards containing high boiling compounds, analyte transfer is enhanced if the injector allows the tip of the syringe to make gentle contact with the sorbent retaining mechanism (e.g. gauze or quartz wool) at the sampling end of the tube.
+2 Introducing liquid standards onto sorbent tubes in a gas stream via a suitable injector is considered the optimum approach to liquid standard introduction, as volatile components reach the sorbent bed in the vapour phase.
+However, when preparing standards containing high boiling compounds, analyte transfer is enhanced if the injector allows the tip of the syringe to make gentle contact with the sorbent retaining mechanism (for example gauze or quartz wool) at the sampling end of the tube.

-If standard tubes are being prepared by introducing aliquots from more than one standard solution or gas, it is appropriate to introduce the standard(s) containing higher boiling components first and those containing the most volatile organic compounds last.
+3 If standard tubes are being prepared by introducing aliquots from more than one standard solution or gas, it is appropriate to introduce the standard(s) containing higher boiling components first and those containing the most volatile organic compounds last.
 This minimizes risk of analyte break though during the standard tube loading process.